Yogic Mystery School

 "Spirituality is not to be learned by flight from the world, by running away from things, or by turning solitary and going apart from the world.
 Rather, we must learn an inner solitute wherever or with whomsoever we may be.
 We must learn to penetrate things and find God there."
 Meister Eckhart (12th Century mystic)

-Walk The Path With Us: Sign Up For Our Free Webinar, 3-Day Video Series and Course Updates
+Walk The Path With Us: Sign Up For Our Free Webinars, Course Updates and Free Downloads

 A Shaivite Observance & Practice